search ]

 That concludes the guide.
 I promise to keep upgrading the post over time and add more features that Google Search Console offers.
 This was a beginner’s guide for those who are not familiar with this tool, and I recommend that beginners play around with the options, especially with the performance report that we discussed in detail.

-Soon, I will write in more detail about how to use Google Search Console to obtain more specific information about your site and how to use this tool to improve your site’s organic rankings on Google search results.
-In the meantime, it’s a good idea to connect GSC to Google Analytics.
+I wrote recently a more practical post explaining how to use Google Search Console data to obtain more specific information about your site and improve your site’s organic rankings on Google search results.

 So, how do you use Google Search Console?
 We would greatly appreciate it if you could share in the comments how you use this tool to better understand and analyze your site…